alfonsuslibra/SolverSociety/README.md

 My first project in Solver Society, held by IYKRA, is about Agriculture.
 In this project, We create a rice import prediction using multiple linear regression model.

-We want to know what factors affect rice imports and get a model to predict the amount rice imports in Indonesia
+Through this project, e want to know what factors affect rice imports and get a model to predict the amount rice imports in Indonesia